This post was most recently updated on February 24, 2021.

 - Must clean and brighten the wood first

-This advanced solid color stain is formulated to provide maximum UV protection for your wood.
+#1 Deck Advanced Solid Color Stain is formulated to provide maximum UV protection for your wood.
 It’s a totally opaque, high-hiding finish that is great for both vertical and horizontal surfaces.
 Available in 5 colors, you can use this stain on a deck that has old boards alongside of newer replacement boards to hide the difference.
 Another growing trend is to stain the horizontal deck boards with a semi-transparent and the vertical posts and railings with a solid.

 - Covers in one coat